Cross - Truth in Love Ministry

 Cross

 In Mormonism, the cross is not used as a common religious symbol.
-Leaders have often taught that the emphasis should be placed on Jesus’ resurrection and on following his example rather than on the instrument of his death.
-For this reason, LDS meetinghouses and temples typically do not display crosses, and members generally do not wear them.
+Leaders have taught that the emphasis should be placed on Jesus’ resurrection and on following his example rather than on the instrument of his death.
+For this reason, LDS meetinghouses and temples do not display crosses, and members generally do not wear them.

 Free Booklet